 Celebrating east London and ELBA at 30

 It’s ELBA’s 30th Anniversary.
 We were first set up by a small group of concerned businesses in 1989 to respond to the inequalities, poverty and lack of opportunities for east London residents and communities.
-ELBA member businesses have had a big impact – with an estimated 200,000+ employees choosing to give their time and expertise to support the young people, residents and communities of east London and beyond.
+ELBA partner businesses have had a big impact – with an estimated 200,000+ employees choosing to give their time and expertise to support the young people, residents and communities of east London and beyond.

 We will be highlighting the good that business can do throughout the year, and the difference they can make.
 We will have some key themes focussing on the issues which our business partners and community believe are important.

 Much has changed over 30 years, and lot of it for the better.
 Nobody can deny that east London now presents a wealth of opportunity – but sadly despite all the progress made, there are still some parts of the community who feel excluded, and who are trapped in low earnings with low expectations that things will improve for them.
 So as well as celebrating the difference already made, we will also be looking ahead to the significant challenges that our communities will face in the next 30 years – and how business in partnership with ELBA and community organisations will be responding to them.

 We would love you to get involved.
 Please tell us your stories.
 We want to hear from any volunteers, business partners and supporters, school or college students, people we have placed into jobs and careers, or in any way have touched ELBA or east London in the last 30 years.